-The man that finished a close second in the National League batting race in 2011 (Jose Reyes of the New York Mets beat him out—by collecting a hit and benching himself on the last day of the season), Ryan Braun has seen his name cleared of illegal-substance ingestion because an open FedEx office was not found.
+The man that finished a close second in the National League batting race in 2011 (ever-clever José Reyes of the New York Mets beat him out—by collecting a hit and benching himself on the last day of the season: Reyes won’t be remembered as another Ted Williams with that move), Ryan Braun has seen his name cleared of illegal-substance ingestion because an open FedEx office was not found.
 The now well-known story takes on a further Surreal touch with Braun’s filmed “press conference” in front of no reporters—at least within my (Evander) sight.
 His suspension suspended, and absent an injury, Braun will start the season for Milwaukee.

 Is this any way to run a sport?